Tensa53/IRUPT/README.md

 ![downstream](https://github.com/Tensa53/IRUPT/blob/master/img/downstream.svg "downstream")

-aims to firstly create the micro-benchmarks suite, such as JMH classes and then select a subset of it able to cover the lines of code affected by performance regressions.
+Aims to firstly create the micro-benchmarks suite, such as JMH classes and then select a subset of it able to cover the lines of code affected by performance regressions.